book cover of Of Flaw and Scorn

 Seven years later, the Vikings storm the Irish keep where Brigit is trapped in a loveless marriage.
 Amid the raid, their young warlord sets his sights on Brigit.
 Her faith, once her anchor, has withered under years of loss and hardship, and her

 Great Scorn for Norsemen and all who wronged her has become her only armor.
 Yet her defenses crumble as she wrestles with a dangerous attraction to her enemy.
 Bound to her captor’s will and surrounded by savagery, Brigit fights to preserve her dignity and fading faith as she clings to the memory of the boy who once spared her.
-But the man Reidar has become—a hardened warrior sworn to vengeance and bound by blood feud—could spell ruin for them both.
+But the man Reidar has become a hardened warrior, sworn to vengeance and shackled by blood feud.

 Perfect for readers who love slow-burn enemies-to-lovers romance, forbidden love, second chances, and stories of faith, grace, and redemption.